n8petersen/windows-setup/README.md

 On the left is an example of what the Start Menu looks like with stock Windows, and on the right is what it looks like after the script is ran.
 *(note that I chose to keep Snip & Sketch, Photos, and Xbox, which can all be optionally uninstalled in the script)*
 ![Windows before script](./Images/before-after.png)

+---
+# Setup Starship Script
+*Note: This script should be run from an elevated (administrator) Powershell session.*
+This script will setup starship for both Windows PowerShell and PowerShell core.
+This includes installing the needed fonts, and installing the theme file.
+All you need to do manually is set your terminal(s) to use the new Nerd Font (CaskaydiaMono)